-Google acquiring Motorola Mobility for $12.5 billion [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Google acquiring Motorola Mobility for $12.5 billion [UPDATED]Alex Wagner - Editorial Director of News and Content

 Well this is a bit of a surprise.
 It's been revealed this morning that Google has agreed to buy Motorola Mobility, the part of the Motorola that's responsible for all those Android smartphones and tablets we obsess over, for a total of $12.5 billion.
 Google says that the acquisition of Motorola will help it to "supercharge the Android ecosystem" and will "enhance competition in mobile computing."
 Google has said that Motorola will remain a licensee of Android, that Android will remain open, and that that Moto will be run as a separate business.
 The deal is still subject to regulatory approvals and is expected to close by the end of 2011 or early 2012.